MicrosoftDocs/PlayReady/Docs/Overview/key-and-key-ids-kids.md

 Clients will need a license for each of the keys that they have the right to decrypt.
 Note that delivering multiple licenses can be done by a License Server in a single license response.

 In a single asset with multiple tracks, the decision between one key for all tracks or a key for each track is done by the service managing the content, and based on the following criteria:
-- more keys brings more complexity but allows specify at license delivery time what tracks the service want to allow a particular Client to decrypt
+- more keys brings more complexity but allows specify at license delivery time what tracks the service want to allow a particular client to decrypt
-- less keys is less complex but does not allow specify at license delivery time what tracks the service want to allow a particular Client to decrypt
+- less keys is less complex but does not allow specify at license delivery time what tracks the service want to allow a particular client to decrypt
-- some Clients may have limitation that they do not support multiple keys for a single asset
+- some clients may have limitation that they do not support multiple keys for a single asset

 > [!NOTE]
 > While PlayReady keys can unlock more than one digital media file, Microsoft is strongly against this.
 Using unique keys across all files provides greater security than protecting files with the same key.